jsyang/edu/readme.md

 This tool generates an addition table that the student can use to look up the sum of two numbers, both within the range [0, 10].
 Use it to teach "number facts" for memorization.
 Like the Numbergrid tool, you can use posterazor to print this chart.

+### Math quizzer

+This tool can be used to quiz students on number facts with sums from 2 to 20.
+Flip card to show answer, audio included.

+TODO: track score locally so that numbers that are easy gradually appear less and less.